 - Sensing continuity for the moving of the Object(s) and the UE(s) as the Sensing entity(ies).

-- Support for fusion of data from multiple Sensing Entities.

-NOTE 3: Functionalities related to RAN nodes will be defined together with the RAN working groups.
+NOTE 4: Functionalities related to RAN nodes will be defined together with the RAN working groups.

-NOTE 4: Privacy and security require coordination with SA3, OAM and charging aspects require coordination with SA5.
+NOTE 5: Privacy and security require coordination with SA3, OAM and charging aspects require coordination with SA5.